micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-22-rashi_en.md

 ### passuk 19
 <b>You also.</b> His mouth ensnared him.
 You, too, will, in the end, leave <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>in frustration, like the first ones.
-<b>What more will [Hachem tell me].</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He will not alter his word from a blessing to a curse.
+<b>What more will [Adonoy tell me].</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He will not alter his word from a blessing to a curse.
 Would that he does not add a blessing.
 Here, he prophesied that He (God) would bless them further through him (Bil’am).

 ### passuk 20
 <b>If [the men have come] to call you.</b> If the invitation is for you, any you expect remuneration, then rise and go with them.